Saurabh24500/Samvad_Final/README.md

-# Welcome to your Lovable projectIt,s versin fo ig
+# Welcome to your Lovable projectIt,s versin of ig

 Check now.....
 Check the working URL: https://civic-issues-registration.lovable.app